 fIn patients tolerating canagliflozin 200 mg/day, who require additional glycemic control, the dose may be increased to 300 mg once daily.

 gIn patients taking canagliflozin 200 mg/day who require additional glycemic control, consider another antihyperglycemic agent.

 hThere are insufficient data to support dosing recommendations for initiation of therapy in patients with eGFR less than 45 mL/minute/1.73 m2 with albuminuria 300 mg/day or less.

 iThere are insufficient data to support dosing recommendations for initiation of therapy in patients with eGFR less than 30 mL/minute/1.73 m2 with albuminuria more than 300 mg/day.

-jThe dapagliflozin dose for reduction of the risk of hospitalization for HF in adults with T2DM and established CV disease or multiple CV risk factors is 10 mg once daily.
+jThe dapagliflozin dose for reduction of the risk of hospitalization for HF in adults with T2DM and established CV disease, multiple CV risk factors, or HF with reduced ejection fraction is 10 mg once daily.